 In Archicad, you can access the Library through the Enscape dropdown menu or via the ribbon.
 Open the Library and select the asset you want to place in your scene.
 The cursor will change to allow you to place the asset; click once to add it to your scene.
 In Archicad, the assets are represented as orange, low-res geometry.
 You can also rotate, elevate or drag the asset after it has been placed using the native Archicad Move functions.

 Mix and match assets and backgrounds to create scenes.

 Now that you’ve seen how easy it is to use the Asset Library, you might already be impatient to try it out yourself.
-The wide array of people and vegetation already available is only the beginning.
+The wide array of assets, including people, vegetation and furniture that are already available is only the beginning.
 Future versions of Enscape will expand the Asset Library to cover more categories and include more assets.
 What would you like to see included?
 Get in touch with us and let us know which assets you can’t live without.